rgeraldporter/inquiry-monad/README.md

 * `Fail`: a negative result
 * `IOU`: a result to be determined later (relevant to `InquiryP` and `InquiryF` chains only)

 Each of these types is a monad, and come with built-in methods for handling and exposing their data without mutating the values.
-See `Monad methods` below for details on how to handle results within these types.
+See "Monad methods" below for details on how to handle results within these types.

 ## Inquiry subject type